ibraheemdev/ibraheemca/content/posts/2020-11-30-smart-pointers-and-interior-mutability.md

    |     ^^^^^^^^^^ `self` is a `&` reference, so the data it refers to cannot be written
 ```

 So, how do we mutate an immutable reference?
-At the core of the `Cell` type in the standard is a type called `UnsafeCell`. `UnsafeCell` is the core primitve for interior mutability in Rust.
+At the heart of the `Cell` type in the standard library is a type called `UnsafeCell`. `UnsafeCell` is the core primitve for interior mutability in Rust.
 On its own, it is completely unsafe to use. `UnsafeCell` allows you to get a raw mutable pointer to it's underlying value.
-It is up to the user to cast that raw pointer to an exlusive reference in a safe manner. `UnsafeCell` is essentially a building block for interrior mutability.
+It is up to the user to cast that raw pointer to an exlusive reference in a safe manner.
+The **only** way in Rust to correctly go from a shared reference to an exclusive reference is through `UnsafeCell`.
+This is due to compiler mechanisms specific to `UnsafeCell`.

 Let's try wrapping the value `T` in an `UnsafeCell`:
 ```rust